Jesus And Relief Supplies is a UK registered charity working in and for the People of Romania.

 We are based in the North East of England and have a couple working full time in North East Romania.

-To download a PDF version of this newsletter to read on a computer etc. click here
+To download a PDF version of this newsletter click here

-To download a PDF version of this newsletter to print click here
+To download a PDF version of the itinerary click here

 To see our last newsletter click here.

 Jesus And Relief Supplies,

 P.O.
 Box 219,

 Dear supporters, the newsletter this time is just that - a letter full of news!
 Due to the fact that our usual computer equipment is sailing towards the U.S.A., we are unable to send out our usual, more high-tech version!!